Carlosrincong/AWS-Solutions-Architect-Associate/CloudWatch/README.md

 You can create CloudWatch alarms to automatically initiate actions based on sustained state changes of your metrics.
 Set a threshold that is elevated  for a sustained amount of time to difine when invoke an alarm.
 Configure the action that is performed when alarm comes in.

+CloudWatch Metrics:
+- Metric is a variable to monitor
+- dimension is a attribute of a metric. up to 30 attributes per metric
+- Can create Dashboards of metrics
+- Can create custom metrics
+- Streams: continually stream (near-real-time) metrics to a destination such as Kinesis Data Firehose or 3rd party provider (datadog, dynatrace, splunk).
+Optionally you can filter metrics to stream a subset of them